kate0543/APT/user_mannual.md

 ### 3. Prepare Scripts

-- Copy `RenameProgrammeReportWB.vbs` into data ProgrammeCode folder ('rawData-ProgrammeCode') -Double click to run the script
+- Copy `RenameProgrammeReportWB.vbs` into data ProgrammeCode folder ('rawData-ProgrammeCode')
+- Note: for each programe, you need to make sure copy this script to each programme folder
+- Double click to run the script
 - Copy `ProcessExcelToCSV.vbs`  into the main folder (`rawData`).
+- Note: you must follow the sequece of these steps when run scripts
--Double click to run the script
+- Double click to run the script
 - Alternatively Run the scripts via command line (`cscript script_name.vbs`)

 ### 4. Generate Priority Group